Everyone you meet has potential to help you discover information, resources and connections to your first or next opportunity!

 - Keep notes.
 Evaluate opportunities, impressions, highlights, correspondence/calls.

-VU Connect is another great resource that will put you in touch with Vanderbilt alumni who are willing to share information and referrals.
-VU
+VU Connect is a global, online Vanderbilt resource that will put you in touch with alumni who are willing to share information and referrals.
+With VUConnect you can build alumni networking relationships, search for and share career advice, find a VU alumni chapter near you for fun and educational events and connect with Vanderbilt, wherever you are.

 Guidelines for Contacting Advisors